cdibbs/simple-mapper/README.md

 ## Documentation

+The scaffolding exists, but no real documentation, for the moment.
 Run 'npm run compodoc' to generate documentation.
 Then run 'npm run compodoc-serve' to see auto-generated documentation and documentation coverage on port 8080.

 ## Further help